jfroggatt/aeroclub_recsys_2025/README.md

 1. Remove the 'customer_segment' feature from the training data set and rerun the process to evaluate the impact of the segmentation.
 2. Identify additional customer features that would provide additional insights for segmentation
 3. Identify additional interactive features between the customer and flight data that would improve behavioral or profile based matching.
-4. Determine if additional data exists or could be made available that would augment the existing data set, such as the order flight search results were presented to the customer or any indications whether they viewed the specific flight.
+4. Determine if additional data exists or could be made available that would augment the existing data set, such as the order flight search results were presented to the customer, any indications whether the customer viewed the specific flight, or search parameters used to generate the search results.
 5. Try additional unsupervised models
 6. Evaluate other methods for encoding, scaling, and dimensionality reduction of the customer features.